STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Ethical Implications

 \section{Ethical Implications}

-Argument generation systems can be misused for persuasion at scale by generating misleading, manipulative, or otherwise harmful messages.
-Prior work shows that LLM-generated arguments can affect human beliefs and preferences in consequential domains such as public policy \citep{bai_voelkel_muldowney_eichstaedt_willer_2025, hackenburg_etal_2025_the_levers_of_political_persuasion} and can be used to support harmful narratives (e.g., conspiratorial content) \citep{costello_etal_2024_conspiracy_theories}.
-Similarly, persuasive arguments act as a tool for Red-Teaming LLMs, and can coerce them into either revealing hidden information or performing harmful requests \cite{zeng-etal-2024-johnny}.
-These risks are amplified when systems are optimized not merely to produce a single response, but to search over many alternatives and select or refine the most effective one.
+Argument generation systems can be misused to manipulate at scale by generating misleading, deceitful, or otherwise harmful messages.
+Prior work shows that LLM-generated arguments can affect human beliefs and preferences in public policy \citep{bai_voelkel_muldowney_eichstaedt_willer_2025, hackenburg_etal_2025_the_levers_of_political_persuasion}, support harmful narratives (e.g., conspiratorial content; \citealp{costello2026conspiracies}), coerce LLMs into performing harmful requests \citep{zeng-etal-2024-johnny}, and draft convincing phishing or social engineering messages \citep{qi_etal_2025_spearbot, lynch2025agenticmisalignmentllmsinsider}. \state is particularly capable of such manipulation, since it can search over a diverse yet high-quality collection of arguments, and identify the one most likely to sway behavioral outcomes.
+By interacting with or simulating an audience \citep{park_etal_2023_simulacra, park2024generativeagentsimulations1000}, \state can uncover the rhetorical patterns that systematically increase target audience susceptibility.
+In adversarial hands, such micro-targeting \citep{salvi2024conversationalpersuasivenesslargelanguage} can potentially persuade people to vote against their interests, purchase unsuitable products, or adopt harmful beliefs.